-The Ministry of Health in the Kingdom of Saudi Arabia has provided pilgrims with the following health advice to reduce the spread of respiratory infections:
+The Ministry of Health in the Kingdom of Saudi Arabia and the World health organisation (WHO) have provided pilgrims with health advice to reduce the spread of respiratory infections:

-- Wash hands with soap and water or disinfectant, especially after coughing and sneezing. - Use disposable tissues when coughing or sneezing and dispose of them appropriately. - Avoid hand contact with the eyes, nose and mouth. - Avoid direct contact with those showing symptoms of respiratory or other infections. - Wear facemasks, especially when in crowded places.
-Replace the facemask with a new one according to the manufacturer's instructions. - Maintain good personal hygiene
+- · wash hands with soap and water or disinfectant, especially after coughing and sneezing; - use disposable tissues when coughing or sneezing and dispose of them appropriately; - · avoid hand contact with the eyes, nose and mouth; - avoid direct contact with those showing symptoms of respiratory or other infections; - practice good food-safety avoid undercooked meat or food prepared under unsanitary conditions, wash fruit and vegetable properly before eating them and avoid unpasteurised milk or milk products, including camel's milk; - maintain good personal hygiene; - avoid contact with animals including camels.

-If you become ill while performing Hajj, seek medical help early.
+If you become ill while performing Hajj, seek medical help as soon as possible.